 We recommend that you submit the requests for your letters of recommendation through the online application, as it will allow you to track when the letters are submitted.
 However, if this is not possible, you may also download the Letter of Recommendation Form (pdf) and have your recommender send their letter by mail.
 Please choose only one method - either online or by mail - per recommender.

 Two letters of recommendation are required for BFA programs.
 At least one recommendation should be written by a person who understands your artistic work.
-Many MFA programs require three letters of recommendation (please see Specific Program requirements) .
+Many MFA programs require three letters of recommendation (please see program specifice requirements in the portfolio/audition section ).

 In addition to the general application requirements, each school has specific admissions guidelines and portfolio or audition requirements.
 Please click on the links below to view the details for each school.
 Please note that our animation programs are housed within the School of Film/Video.